-CBT, Counselling or Hypnotherapy?
+CBT, Counselling, Psychotherapy or Hypnotherapy?
 Which one is right for me?

 I see many people who have already undertaken a different kind of talking therapy and are now looking for another solution.
-You may have spoken to a counsellor and had some sessions of counselling that may have helped you, but not quite solved your problem.
+You may have spoken to a counsellor and had some sessions of counselling that have helped you, but not quite solved your problem.
 Perhaps you may feel that you are unable to move forward with a counsellor.
 One of the things that clients tell me about their counselling sessions is that they feel they are often looking back at what has happened and that they are feeling they want to move forward rather than looking to the past.
 This is not to say that counselling does not work.
 For many people the chance to talk to someone about their worries and concerns may really help.
 That's why an important part of what I offer is that chance to speak about what worries you in a safe and confidential environment.
 There are some excellent counsellors so do make sure that if you seek to go down that route you use a counsellor who is registered with the appropriate professional body.

 CBT (Cognitive Behavioural Therapy)